Fill out this form and we will contact you as soon as possible to schedule your initial case review.

 It is important to hire an attorney to represent you in order to avoid the most severe penalties and repercussions.

-Contact the Joslyn Law Firm today for a consultation about your alleged violation of probation in Columbus, Ohio.
 It is important to hire an experienced criminal attorney in Columbus who is knowledgeable in all aspects of Ohio’s criminal law.
-Contact Brian Joslyn of the Joslyn Law Firm at (614) 537-3253 for a consultation about your alleged probation violation in Franklin County and surrounding counties, including Pickaway County, Madison County, Delaware County, Licking County and Fairfield County in Ohio.
+Contact Brian Joslyn of the Joslyn Law Firm at (614) 444-1900 for a consultation about your alleged probation violation in Franklin County and surrounding counties, including Pickaway County, Madison County, Delaware County, Licking County and Fairfield County in Ohio.